-- have completed vocational training in Germany or have a non-German occupational qualification which is equivalent to one acquired in Germany, or who
+- Have completed vocational training in Germany or have a non-German occupational qualification which is equivalent to one acquired in Germany, or who

-- have a German or a foreign higher education degree recognised or otherwise comparable to a German higher education degree.
+- Have a German or a foreign higher education degree recognised or otherwise comparable to a German higher education degree.

 This recognition of vocational training intends to find suitable candidates for jobs that may not require university degrees.
-It is also in place now for all professions and not merely those with current work shortages.
+It is also in place now for all professions, not those with current work shortages.
 The non-requirement of a university degree for the worker to be recognised as a skilled worker demonstrates a degree of difference between the new Skilled Immigration Act and the EU Blue Card requirements.
 To determine whether a foreign degree is equivalent to a German degree, the website https://anabin.kmk.org/anabin.html provides this required information.

 It should be noted that EU citizens are not included in this definition as they do not require a visa to move to Germany.
 On this note, the Skilled Immigration Act is designed to ensure that German and other EU workers need no longer be prioritised over non-EU applicants.
-The employer is not obliged to fulfil the obligations of a resident labour market test (whereby they need to confirm there was no resident (German or EU citizen) who could fill the role in question).
+The employer is not obliged to fulfil the obligations of a resident labour market test (whereby they need to confirm that no resident (German or EU citizen) could fill the role in question).
 This non-requirement should make the hiring of non-EU workers easier for the employer.

 Is a Qualification Necessary to be Recognised as a Skilled Worker?

 For most professions, it is the case that qualification is necessary; however, there are some differences in the area of IT.
 In this field, it will be permitted that applicants without formal qualifications but with extensive professional experience in the industry of at least three years (gained within the last seven years) may be able to gain a visa.
 It should be noted that they do need to earn a minimum annual salary requirement of €49,680.
-This demonstrates that although vocational training may not be required, the applicant should be at a high standard in their work.
+This demonstrates that although vocational training may not be required, applicants should be at a high standard in their work.
 Once again, the Act concerns skilled immigration.

 Is a Job Offer Necessary to Benefit from the Skilled Immigration Act?